macamiri/grocery/README.md

 + **Summary Elgrocer**: *Descriptive Summary* of the data scraped from the elgrocer website (more analysis can be conducted).
 + **Summary Ocado**: *Descriptive Summary* of the data scraped from the ocado website (more analysis can be conducted).

+## Dashboard Walkthrough

+Here are 4 quick videos to give a preview of the app:

 ## Future Additional Features

 Here are some features that can be included for a more complex version of the App: